gilbarbara/helpers/README.md

 </details>

 **formatPhoneBR(input: string): string**
-Format string into a brazilian phone
+Format the string into a brazilian phone.

 **formatPostalCodeBR(value: string): string**
-Format string into a brazilian zip code
+Format the string into a brazilian zip code.

 ### Misc

 **copyToClipboard(input: string): Promise\<boolean>**
-Copy a string to the clipboard.
+Copy the string to the clipboard.

 **demethodize(fn: Function): Function**
-Decouple methods from objects
+Decouple the method from the prototype.

 <details>
   <summary>Example</summary>